PaperMC/docs/docs/velocity/admin/reference/system-properties.md

 #### velocity.strictErrorHandling

 - **default**: `true`
 - **description**: Whether the client should disconnect on packet errors.
-Temporarily added in MC 1.20.5 to help modded servers transition to this change.
+Temporarily added in MC 1.20.5 and removed in 1.21.2 to help modded servers transition to this change.